Cleaning up your property or site

 You can change members of your customer team at any time.
 If you need to do this, send us a completed change of contact form.

 If the customer listed on your VCP agreement changes, the new customer will need to sign a new agreement.
-The assigned site manager would likely remain the same.
+The assigned cleanup project manager would likely remain the same.